 Color Mode: We only work with CMYK color modes.
-All colors must be submitted in this mode.
-Colors submitted in any other mode will be converted into CMYK.
+You can submit all colors in this mode.
+Colors in any other way will convert into CMYK.

 Color Management Geeks: We have established that GRACoL CMYK profile is ideal for the most accurate results.

 Rich Black: We recommend using C30 M20 Y20 K100 to achieve that rich yet neutral black color as the ink measurement is just right.
 Using more ink than this will ruin the final product.
 Additionally, using specs where the K value is lower than other values will also destroy the final product.

 Transparencies: We do not work with transparent (unflattened) artwork.
 That is because transparency often results in unpredictable shifts in your color profiles.
 As such, you should note that we flatten all transparent artwork before production.
 Additionally, we will not be held responsible for any shifting of colors that arises from color space conversion or flattening.

 PMS Color Matching: As mentioned earlier, we only work with CMYK inks.
 To this end, we try our best to match all purchased PMS Color Matches with their CMYK equivalents.
 However, it is important to note that Photos and Gradients do not have matching colors.

 There are two important guidelines to remember when it comes to text: